 So, you want to know why your banana tastes spicy.

-This may probably sound somewhat strange to many of you, but those of you who have experienced this you’ll know exactly what I’m talking about.
+This may probably sound somewhat strange to many of you, but those of you who have experienced this will know exactly what I’m talking about.

 Granted, bananas are generally known for their sweet taste, although this can vary depending on the variety.